TennisWorks Programs

 FRIDAYS AT THE FORT

-Fort First Fridays connect high school students from around the Twin Cities to tennis and to each other with an intentional focus on recruiting youth who have less access to indoor tennis opportunities.
-As the name implies, Fort First Fridays occur at The Fort every first Friday from 6:30 - 8:00pm.
+Fridays at The Fort connect middle and high school students from around the Twin Cities to tennis and to each other with an intentional focus on recruiting youth who have less access to indoor tennis opportunities.

 We encourage pre-registering for these events to ensure we can properly plan and make these nights as fun as possible.
-To learn more and to find the link to pre-register, click here.
+To learn more and to find the link to pre-register, click below.